 The last contested divorce scenario we’ll examine is a combination of the most complex cases.
 In these cases there is a relatively long-term marriage, and/or there are considerable assets, large cash balances, perhaps a marital owned business, and sophisticated financial instruments such as trusts, IRA’s, 401Ks, real estate holdings, etc. These cases can also include a prenuptial and/or postnuptial agreement.
 There also may be a minor children involved and you and your spouse may not agree on child custody.

 In long-term marriages there may be a valid claim for alimony.
 This is one of the most abstract and complex divorce issues and the results vary widely from case to case.
-The outcome is dependent on the knowledge, strategy, and tactics employed by your Las Vegas divorce attorney.
+The outcome is dependent on the knowledge, strategy, and tactics employed by your divorce lawyer.
 This is because there is no one mathematical formula used in Nevada to determine whether an alimony claim is valid and if so, what the payment amounts and terms should be.

 Division of the Marital Estate